 La Laguna de Torrevieja, Spain

-Also known as the ‘Pink Lake’ (for obvious reasons), this Spanish salt lake is full of micro-algae that give it this ‘other-worldly’ colour: but you can still swim and float in this bizarre water!
+Also known as the ‘Pink Lake’ (for obvious reasons), this Spanish salt lake is full of micro-algae that give it this ‘other-worldly’ colour.
+Despite its weird colour you can still swim and float in this bizarre water!

 Christ of the Abyss, Portofino, Italy

-If you like exploring the sea, take a dive off the coast of Italy to experience the surreal sight of a statue looking up at you from the deep.
+Take a swim in Italy to experience the surreal sight of a statue looking up at you from the deep.

 The Cappadocia Valley, Turkey

 Though some may not count this as technically ‘European’, the combination of breathtaking landscapes and unparalleled architecture make Cappadocia a ‘must-have’ on your travel bucket list.
 Apart from the temples and houses built in the rock, there is even an entire underground city.
-If tunnelling doesn’t interest you, you can view the scene from above as air ballooning is very popular in the area.
+If tunnelling doesn’t interest you, you can take an air balloon to see the city from above.

 Usually we associate a trip to Greece with whitewashed houses and beaches, but this spectacular mountainous region shows that there is another side to the country.
 Is it considered a holy place, which is why the mountains are dotted with monasteries.